Information for those who want to be a LAB TA!

 Becoming a Lab TA

 The CS department hires Lab TAs and undergraduate graders near the beginning of each semester, using the same initial application.
-Watch your email at the beginning of each semester for details about when we're hiring!
+Hiring has closed for Spring 2021, but watch your email at the beginning of next semester for details about when we're hiring!

 Here is some boring general administrativish information: